Youneselb/CA2/Project Diary.md

 Everyone was active.

 Who did what, during this sprint?
-Yones: Looking at facade and endpoints (getAllpersons).
+Yones: Looking at facade and endpoints (getAllpersons) and (gethobbies).
-Henrik:
+Henrik: Worked on index-html refactor, refactor and completion of all entity classes, the facade methods getPersonsByHobby, getAllZipCodes, addPerson, editPerson, getPersonsByCity and the resource methods editPerson, addPerson, getAllZips, getPersonsByCity, getPersonsByHobby.
 Mark:

 What did your team accomplish during this spring?